This is my story of Love, Hate, Fear, Gambling, Sex and Addiction.

 I had now lost the woman I held closest to my heart, my Ma was gone and I was beyond angry.

 I hated my mom, I hated the world, but mostly, I hated myself.
 As for my dad?… where the hell is he?

 My mom started experiencing feelings of deep regret for not having been around for much of my childhood.
 She now began to throw me with heaps of money in an attempt to make up for the lost time wasted.
 Often working 21 hour nights to ensure that had everything I wanted…materially.

 When I first started experimenting with alcohol at the age 14.

-I had now become incredible, I could talk to women and people actually seemed to like me.
+I had now become powerful, I could talk to women and people actually seemed to like me.

 With copious amount of money at my disposal, this was perfect.
-Having learnt the value of buying friendships I had used this to my full advantage.
+Having learnt the value of buying friendship, I had used this to my full advantage.
 I started bunking school, drinking, smoking.

 I finally felt cool.
 Finally… I had arrived.

 My academics were not doing as well as my ego though, with this new found lifestyle I fast became accustomed to, one had to go.

 I started photo‐shopping my reports.
 I knew I had to do this, because the huge amounts of money I was given by my mother would only continue if I “did well academically.”